no1xsyzy/fyp/interim.md

 However, ease in development is another issue.
 First, there is less typing in dynamic typeless languages. [@scripting] Developing in dynamic languages are usually of 2 times the speed of development in static languages.
 The length of the resulting programs are also of this ratio. [@prechelt2000empirical] Generally, dynamic languages can produce more concise programs. [@nanz2015comparative]

+Briefly, there are few programming languages the could runs fast while easy to developing in.

 ## Other Problems about Existing Languages

 ### Hidden Traps in Languages